 Urology Tests and Procedures

-Other related procedures that may be used to diagnose kidney problems include kidney, ureters, and bladder (KUB) x-ray, computed tomography (CT scan) of the kidneys, kidney biopsy, kidney scan, kidney ultrasound, and renal venogram.
+Other related procedures that may be used to diagnose problems of the urinary organs of the abdomen include computed tomography (CT scan) of the kidney, kidney ultrasound, kidney scan, cystography, cystometry, cystoscopy, intravenous pyelogram, kidney biopsy, prostate ultrasound, retrograde cystography, retrograde pyelogram, uroflowmetry, and renal venogram.
 Please see these procedures for additional information.

 Click Image to Enlarge